bgruening/galaxy-rna-workbench/README.md

 The Galaxy Admin User has the username `admin@galaxy.org` and the password `admin`.

 The PostgreSQL username is `galaxy`, the password `galaxy` and the database name `galaxy`.

 If you want to create new users, please make sure to use the `/export/` volume.
 Otherwise your user will be removed after your docker session is finished.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Tours

-The RNA workbench provides interactive tours that illustrate how the main interface works in relation to real-life user tasks.
+The RNA workbench provides the possibility to run interactive tours that illustrate how the main interface works in relation to real-life user tasks.
 These show many common operations, such as searching, parametrizing, and running tools, or saving a history of operations in a sharable workflow.

 The following video demonstrates the main elements that compose the Galaxy user interface:

 [![Galaxy RNA workbench UI tour](https://i.imgur.com/c06O3I0.png)](https://www.youtube.com/watch?v=rP59wYIxWcI "Kitematic galaxy-rna-workbench launch")
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

-# Available Tools
+# Available tools

 | Category   | Tools | Description | Reference |
 | -------- | ------- | ----------- | --------- |